howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 <Instruction>

-In the terminal, navigate to the directory where `types.graphql` is located and use the following command:
+In the terminal, navigate into the `server` directory and use the following command to get access to the API endpoints of your Graphcools service:

 ```bash(path=".../hackernews-angular-apollo/graphcool")
 graphcool info